semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

 The general form of the `cache store` command is the following:

-    cache store --key key_value --path cache_dir
+    cache store key_value cache_dir

-The value of the `--key` parameter is the key that will be used for saving the desired files and should be unique among the cache keys of the same Semaphore 2.0 project.
-However, what is important about `key_value` is that you should be able to recover it afterwards in order to become available to all the jobs of the pipeline that want to use that `key_value` afterwards.
+The first parameter is the `key` that will be used for saving the desired files and should be unique among the cache keys of the same Semaphore 2.0 project.
+Second parameter should hold the path of an existing directory or file.

-The value of the `--path` parameter should be an existing directory the contents of which you want to store in the cache.
-If you use a path with more than two directories in it as the parameter to `--path`, `cache` will restore the desired contents in the last directory of the directory path that was given.
-So, for a value of `dirA/dirB`, `cache` will store the contents of `dirA/dirB` as desired but the `restore` command will bring back the contents of `dirA/dirB` in the `dirB` directory path, not in `dirA/dirB`.

-Analogously, for a `--path` value of `dirA/dirB/dirC`, the contents of `dirC` will be restored in `dirC` not in `dirA/dirB/dirC`.

 The general form of the `cache restore` command is the following:

-    cache restore --key key_value
+    cache restore key_value

+Note: However, what is important about `key_value` is that you should be able to recover it afterwards in order to become available to all the jobs of the pipeline that want to use that `key_value` afterwards.

-The `key_value` should already exist or the `cache restore` command will return nothing.
+The `key_value` should already exists or the `cache restore` command will return nothing.
 However, this will not make your Semaphore 2.0 job to fail.

 *Each `key` in the cache is created on a per Semaphore 2.0 project basis to